orientechnologies/orientdb-docs/Object-Database.md

 OObjectDatabaseTx db2 = new OObjectDatabaseTx("remote:localhost/petshop").open("admin", "admin");
 ```

-The database instance will share the connection versus the storage. if it's a local storage, then all the database instances will be synchronized on it.
+The database instance will share the connection versus the storage.
+If it's a local storage, then all the database instances will be synchronized on it.
 If it's a remote storage then the network connection will be shared among all the database instances.

 To get the reference to the current user use:
 ```java